 Property valuation is the analysis of property transactions to determine comparable value.
-Valuers gather and evaluate a range of information to determine the market value of a property.
+Valuers research and evaluate a range of information to determine the market value of a property.

 Valuations are used for many purposes including setting limits for the sale and purchase of properties, setting rental levels, determining compensation following the compulsory acquisition of property, asset accounting and management, lending and associated financial dealings, property settlements, property rating and taxation systems, and property portfolio analysis.